Alzheimer's Documentary Series

 >>All right, good idea.

-(light bright music) So, I come on Mondays, and we do some drawing.
+(gentle music) So I come on Mondays and we do some drawing.

 We started off with like coloring books, so it was already stenciled out and everything.

-Pat told me he used to really be into art when he was younger and he has these phenomenal drawings of just like people and stick figures, very intricate.
+Pat told me he used to really be into art when he was younger.

 >>Yes, sir.